nubbsterr/ELK-SIEM-Setup/README.md

 1. `sudo systemctl restart elasticsearch`
 2. `sudo systemctl restart kibana`

-If you're not like me and had a typo in their `elasticsearch.yml` config and panicked whem everything blew up in my face for like 10 minutes (I forgot to specify the SSL CERTIFICATE BRO), you should have everything running just fine.
 Run `sudo systemctl status <elasticsearch or kibana>` if you wanna check the status of either service, though we can be certain they are running at the moment.
+If anything is amiss, let is be known that the logs for Elasticsearch and Kibana are stored in `/var/log/[elasticsearch or kibana]/[home-lab.log or kibana.log]` respectively.

 We don't need `filebeat` running for this next step.
 Our last check to ensure everything is in order is to `curl` the HTTPS host for Elasticsearch, which in my case is: `curl --get https://10.0.2.15:9200`.
 Replace your IP as needed, anddd....
 ![Erm...
 What?](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/curl-fail.png)

-"Nubb you damn fraud, this don't work!
-I quit!!!!!"

-<strong>Noooooooooooo!</strong> Firstly, don't quit easy like that.
-Secondly, the reason why `curl` failed like this is because our browser does not trust the certificate just yet, or rather, the CA. We can bypass this temporarily and just add the `--insecure` parameter to end of our `curl` command and pipe the output to `jq` to make it nice and pretty as JSON format: `curl --get https://10.0.2.15:9200 --insecure | jq`.
+Before you call me a fraud, let me explain!
+The reason why `curl` failed like this is because our browser does not trust the certificate just yet, or rather, the CA. We can bypass this temporarily and just add the `--insecure` parameter to end of our `curl` command and pipe the output to `jq` to make it nice and pretty as JSON format: `curl --get https://10.0.2.15:9200 --insecure | jq`.
 ![Yippee!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/curl-success.png)

 Nice, we at least got something!
-To summarize this output, we require credential to log into Elasticsearch, which we will generate in the next step of our guide.
+To summarize this output, we require credentials to log into Elasticsearch, which we will generate in the next step of our guide.
 But for now, go ahead and pat yourself on the back; we've got SSL running and security enabled!
 One step closer to a real homelab setup.
 We can stop our services by running `sudo systemctl stop kibana` then `sudo systemctl stop elasticsearch`.

 # Generating Authentication Credentials For Elasticsearch
 To generate credentials, we will use the [elasticsearch-setup-passwords](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-passwords.html) utility to do so.
 Documentation is hyperlinked as always for your reading.
 Simply put, the utility will generate passwords for a cluster and connect via HTTPS using our previously defined `xpack.security.http.ssl` in our `elasticsearch.yml` file.